-Imran Khan's populist protest movement is on the verge of taking down Pakistan's corrupt, sclerotic government.
+Imran Khan's populist protest movement is on the verge of taking down Pakistan's dull, dysfunctional government.
 How did such a lightweight get so far?

 A single family has dominated Indian politics since independence.
 One man’s incompetence is about to bring it all to an end.